 AshevilleWestern North Carolina

 Asheville North Carolina is a fabulous walking city both day and night and is pet friendly.
 Ashevillian’s are advocates and environmentally conscious people.
 They are quick to peacefully protest the destruction of any natural resource in the area in Pack Square.
-The diversity of people who call Asheville home stretches from hippies wearing tie dye clothing to affluent American's decked out in expensive blue jeans.
+The diversity of people who call the city home stretches from hippies wearing tie dye clothing to affluent American's at retirement decked out in expensive blue jeans attending Asheville University.
 It's hard to distinguish the trust fund babies wearing backpacks from the average Joe.

 Over 30 years ago, the leaders of Asheville had a grand vision for the city launching the Bele Chere Festival, America's largest music and art street festival.
 The festival is gone but art and more music festivals take place year round in the heart of the city including the impromptu weekly Friday night Drum Circle.
-Just beyond the city of Asheville spreading out in every direction are the best small towns in Western North Carolina, each unique with their own attributes.
-With Asheville as a Baby Boomer's top choice of where to retire, the 'spill over' cities too are quickly becoming more appealing to folks who don't live in a fast growing city.
+Just beyond the fringes of the city are a number of best neighborhoods in Asheville NC.
+The 'spill over' cities too are quickly becoming more appealing to folks who don't live in a fast growing city.
 To the north are the towns of Burnsville and Mars Hill.
 To the south, Hendersonville and Cashiers.
 To the east, Black Mountain and Lake James.
 To the west, Waynesville and Maggie Valley.
-Let us know if you'd like to receive an Asheville Relocation Package.

-Asheville North Carolina is considered a best college town.
-There are 3 college campuses in Asheville: Warren Wilson College, UNC Asheville and Asheville Buncombe Technical Community College.
+Asheville North Carolina is unquestionably a best college town in America.
+There are 3 college campuses in the area: Warren Wilson College, UNC Asheville and Asheville Buncombe Technical Community College.
 At the UNC Asheville campus, the Creative Center for Retirement offers over 100 lifelong learning courses designed specifically for mature adults such as classes in architecture, arts and crafts, film, history, language, literature, music, personal development and wellness.
 In addition to the college campuses, many of the art galleries, museums and local clubs offer more lifelong long classes.

 Mission Hospital and the VAMC Hospital are the two primary hospitals in downtown Asheville.
 Mission Hospital is rated a Top 100 Heart Hospital and is ranked as one of the Top 15 Health Care Systems in the country.
 Specialties include cancer care, chronic disease management, heart care, genetics, neurosciences, orthopedics, surgery, sleep disorders and weight management.
 The VAMC also known as the Asheville Veterans Hospital provides quality medical care to more than 100,000 Veterans in Western North Carolina.

 The Blue Ridge Parkway is America’s Most Favorite Scenic Drive and the parkway passes through downtown Asheville.
 Hiking trails, waterfalls and scenic outlooks are stops along the parkway.
 The city is surrounded by more than 1,000,000 acres of protected forest; Pisgah National Forest, Great Smoky Mountains National Park and Nantahala National Forest.
 These large parks provide excellent hiking and mountain biking experiences.
-There are more than 100 more parks in the Asheville area.
-Ask us for the 'Year of the Park' brochure providing details about all the parks.
+There are more than 100 more parks in the area.
 The French Broad River flows through downtown Asheville and provides exciting whitewater rafting or fly fishing opportunities in the slower moving sections of the river.
 The Appalachian National Scenic Trail is accessed just north of Asheville and Chimney Rock State Park to the southeast overlooking Lake Lure.
 The are a number of private, semi-private and public golf courses in the Asheville area.
 We find Asheville to be one of the best places to live in North Carolina at retirement if you enjoy being outdoors.